-Phytochemicals and gut microflora in health and disease
+Phytochemicals and gut microbiota in health and disease

-Much of our research is cross-disciplinary and we work closely with other research areas within NICHE, as well as colleagues in Ireland, Britain, Europe and beyond, including functional food based EU project such as SWAFAX and HYFFI.
+Much of our research is cross-disciplinary and we work closely with other research areas within NICHE, as well as colleagues across UK, Europe and beyond.